Swizzmaster/kubernetes/README.md

   --help  Show this message and exit.
 ```

-Clone the kubernetes codecommit repository.
+Clone the kubernetes codecommit repository which is a mirror of the gitfarm repository.

 ## Create Patches
 ```